Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 ## Shell bags

-Record which *folders* were accessed by the user on the local machine, network, and removable device.
+Records *folders* accessed by the user wether it on the local machine, network, and removable device.
 Record user folder and viewing preferences to Windows explorer.

-Can be used to identify access time of folder and pinpoint deleted folder
+Can be used to identify access time of folder and pinpoint deleted folder.

 **Analysis**

 The register structure mimic the tree structure of explorer.
 Where bagMRU\0 is equal to my computer.
 And BagMru\0\ # is the drive letter by opening the register value data and viewing as ascii of you can identify the drive letter.
 And so it continues to be mapped.